 The second COACHE survey resulted in a 51% total response rate.
 The Provost’s Report 2016 presents RIT’s survey results.
 Areas of strength included the nature of work related to service; governance (shared sense of purpose, understanding, adaptability, productivity and trust); senior leadership; personal and family policies; and health and retirement benefits.
 Areas of concern were collaboration, tenure and promotion clarity, and departmental engagement and quality.

 The inaugural COACHE survey response rate among RIT’s tenure-track faculty was 59%, which exceeded that of the total COACHE cohort (50%).
 RIT’s non-tenure track response rate was 46%, matching the total cohort response rate in that category at the 11 other participating institutions.
 Results of the survey noted areas of concern related to promotion and tenure policy clarity, post-tenure mentoring, and faculty appreciation and recognition.
-Survey results are available on the right sidebar.
+Survey results are available below.